 - Silt soils have smaller particles than sandy soils, giving them a slightly slippery, floury feel.
 This type of soil holds onto moisture and nutrients for longer.
 If you have silt soil, add coarse sand (not fine beach sand), pea gravel and compost, or well-rotted horse manure mixed with fresh straw.

 - Clay (or heavy) soils consist of very fine particles.
 Clay soil holds its shape when rolled into a ball.
 It is slow both to absorb moisture and to drain, which means soils like this can bake hard in summer then become waterlogged in winter.
 Well-cultivated clay soils are preferred by brassicas such as cabbage, as well as beans, peas and leafy crops like salads.
-To amend clay soil, add coarse sand (not fine beach sand), compost, and peat moss to add texture and drainage to the soil.
+To amend clay soil, add gypsum to the soil over the fall or winter and let it work itself in.
+Add coarse sand (not fine beach sand) and compost to make it more workable.
+Mix 2 inches of clean sand and 3 inches of organic matter, such as leaves, with the soil.
+Do this during the winter.

 - Loam is the ideal soil type for growing fruits and vegetables.
 It’s fertile, drains well, is easy to work and contains plenty of organic matter that supports just about any crop.